Climate of Moscow: General characteristics

 Moscow's air regime has its own peculiarities: air flows seem to flow into the central part of the city, bringing with them precipitation or heat.
 This is largely due to the terrain features and the temperature difference in the center of the capital and the periphery.
 Thus, in the northern, southern and central districts of Moscow, there are areas with fairly dense residential buildings, which are characterized by low wind speeds (1–2 m/s) and frequent occurrence of calm in spring and summer.

 As a rule, the temperature in the central areas of the capital is higher than on the outskirts and outside the city, which is especially noticeable at night during the frosts in winter and frosts in spring and autumn, when the temperature difference can reach 5-7 °C, but in cloudy and rainy weather it is often absent or insignificant, no more than 1-3 °C. This is confirmed by the fact that the readings of the weather station at the All-Russian Exhibition Center, located in the north of the city (the data from this weather station is official and is used in the media to determine the actual weather and temperature records in Moscow), are usually 1-2 °C lower than the values of the weather station on Baltschuga, located in the city center.
 The absolute minimum temperature on it is -38.1 °C, and the absolute maximum is +38.2 °C.

 The year 2010 in Moscow took the first place in terms of the number of daily maximum temperature records (28), however, due to the cold January, the year did not become the warmest in history.
-At the same time, new records of the minimum daily temperature in the city have not been recorded for more than 25 years. — since November 30, 1998.
+At the same time, new records of the minimum daily temperature in the city have not been recorded for more than 25 years.